Argmaster/pygerber/README.md

 (Available on
 [Ucamco's webpage](https://www.ucamco.com/files/downloads/file_en/456/gerber-layer-format-specification-revision-2024-05_en.pdf).

-PyGerber can be used both as a executable with use of its command line interface and as a Python library.
+PyGerber can be used both as a executable (with command line interface) and as a Python library.

-PyGerber supports modern solutions available in the latest version of the standard (2024.05).
-At the same time, it includes the implementation of most outdated and selected removed functionalities.
+PyGerber supports modern features available in the latest version of the standard (2024.05).
+At the same time, it includes the implementation of many of outdated and removed functionalities for backwards compatibility.
 This allows it to be used not only with files compliant with the X3 standard but also with those compliant with X2, RS-274X, and RS-274D.
 Due to limited access to files in older standards and ambiguities within them, there is a risk that some older functionalities may behave incorrectly.

 If you have found a bug in the PyGerber library, please report it in the [Issues](https://github.com/Argmaster/pygerber/issues/new/choose) section of our